-A few years ago, I started writing about my yearly investing reflections.
-It’s incredibly helpful to write your thoughts down, and think deeply about what you did right, and what you did wrong.
+A few years ago, I started writing my thoughts about investing.
+It’s helpful to write your thoughts down, and think deeply about what you did right, and what you did wrong.
 I would encourage everyone to do it.
 Back in 2016, after a crazy year of political drama and market action, I embarked on the journey.
 I started writing my yearly investing lessons down on paper.
-I hope to keep it going for as long as I can.
+I hope to do it for as long as I can.

 “If, for example during election night, you could put your emotions aside just for a second, there was money to be made”